UNCSRP/Data-Analysis-Training-Modules/02-Chapter2.md

 #### Defining predictive modeling in the context of toxicology and environmental health

-We often think of predictions as having a forward-time component (*i.e. What will happen next?*) ... what about "prediction" in a different sense as applied to toxicology?
+We often think of predictions as having a forward-time component (*i.e. What will happen next?*).
+What about "prediction" in a different sense as applied to toxicology?

 **Working definition**: **Predictive toxicology** describes a multidisciplinary approach to chemical toxicity evaluation that more efficiently uses animal test results, when needed, and leverages expanding non-animal test methods to forecast the effects of a chemical on biological systems